ambellinger/bamazon/README.md

 * NPM install (See Tech Used section above)

 ## How Does It Work?
-The database must be created first.
 Once the database is created, the node application and the database must be connected.

-Once the connection is established, the program will run the function to start.
+After the connection is established, the program will run the function to start.

 ```
 var connection = mysql.createConnection({